syncfusion-content/asp.netwebforms-docs/aspnet/Accordion/View-multiple-contents.md

 The following steps explains you to enable multiple panel for Accordion.

-In an ASPX page, define a &lt;div&gt; element that is a container for Accordion control and add the contents correspondingly.
+In an ASPX page, define a <div> element that is a container for Accordion control and add the contents correspondingly.

 {% highlight html %}